 The MSHRM is a specialized, professional program designed to offer students an opportunity to obtain proficiency in contemporary human resource management concepts and practices.
 Our program will prepare you to become a proficient human resource professional who can help organizations compete strategically and ethically in the global business environment.
-Our goal is to help you make your organization successful by taking care of its most valuable resource — its people.
+Today, it is estimated that human capital comprises about 80% of the value of most businesses.
+Our goal is to prepare you make your organization successful by developing and taking care of its most valuable resource — its people.

 About the Master of Science in Human Resource Management